Master's of Ecological Restoration

 The mission of the WATS MoER program is to prepare future restoration professionals with the perspective and skillsets needed to assess the condition of wetland, lake and stream ecosystems; identify causes of degradation; and develop and implement plans for restoration of ecosystem health.

-It will likely be May or June (2021) before USU's Graduate school application is online.
+It will likely be August (2021) before USU's Graduate school application is online.
 Check back for more information.

 Note that WATS no longer requires the GRE for admissions.